artaasd95/arabic-qwen-base-finetuning/CONTRIBUTING.md

 ## 📜 Code of Conduct

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [team@arabic-nlp.org](mailto:team@arabic-nlp.org).
+Please report unacceptable behavior through GitHub issues.

 ## 🚀 Getting Started